griderd/Jebnix/README.md

 are only partially complete.
 You can expect that many are still buggy.

 Projects:
-BIOS - Includes Interpreter class, file system, graphics, and standard library for interacting with the Jebnix environment and KSP.
+Jebnix - Includes Interpreter class, file system, graphics, and standard library for interacting with the Jebnix environment and KSP.

 JebnixConsoleDebugger - Displays an interactive Jebnix console in your OS.
 Useful for basic testing.
 Uses the terminal.